 In the latest episode of Hack My Growth we’re going to take a look at blogging and what role it plays in marketing in the year 2021 and beyond.
 The phrase, “Content is king,” has become a “commandment” in the world of digital marketing.
 But, with so many different sites and people seemingly saying the same thing, why should any business spend time creating content if no one will see it?
 Is it going to matter if I try to add value or add something to the conversation?
 We cover all that and more in the video below.

 As I said in the opener, we’re going to be looking at blogging and what role it plays in marketing in the year 2021 and beyond.

-One of those reasons is because the internet is noisy.
+One of those reasons is that the internet is noisy.
 We look quickly at the whole term like content is king.
-This is something that we've heard.
-If you've been online at all anytime and tried to invest in your business you've seen this phrase at some point or another, where content is king.
+This is something that we’ve heard.
+If you’ve been online at all anytime and tried to invest in your business you’ve seen this phrase at some point or another, where content is king.
 It comes from a blog that Bill Gates wrote a while back, and then people built on that and ran with that, and continued to nurture that phrase.

 But as you can see here, there are so many different sites, there are so many people seemingly saying the same thing.
 Why should I add my voice?
 Is it really going to matter if I try to add value or add something to this conversation?